● ONLINE USER HANDBOOK

 Set up output routing in Kontakt

-Routing different KONTAKT tracks to individual tracks in your DAW, can be handy for example if you are working in multichannel surround, and opens up a many creative opportunities.
+Routing different KONTAKT tracks to individual tracks in your DAW, can be handy if you are working in multichannel surround.
 This allows you to utilize third-party plugins or hardware routing on individual tracks.

 Rightclick on the trackname (or symbol) above the track mix slider.
 You need to configure KONTAKT for multiple output tracks. more info here